mk4me/expectance/trunk/tools/readme_tools.txt

 USAGE: documentation.cmd
 EXAMPLE: documentation.cmd
 It builds documentation on the base generator.doxy file from tools directory, compilation of TeX documentation from ..\doc\ directory.
 All documentation is gathered automatically under ..\dc directory.

+5. vproj2cmake
+Generates CMakeLists.txt on the base of existing Visual Studio C++ project file (.vproj)
+Prerequisities:
+- Ruby interpreter is required to be installed in the system